 Having said that, there may be rare situations in which Medicare does provide assistance.
 When this occurs, the support comes as reimbursement not in advance of the purchase.
 The tub would have to be considered an absolute medical necessity.
 The beneficiary would need a medical diagnosis which proves their need as well as a written prescription which outlined the reasons for which a walk in tub is necessary.
 Even with all this support, there is no guarantee of Medicare's assistance.
 When it comes to Medicare, It is best to think of the tub as an out-of-pocket purchase, submit one's claim and hope for the best but be financially prepared to pay the full cost including installation or look for other sources of assistance.

 Each state has different Medicaid HCBS waivers.
 To determine if your state will pay, you should examine the benefits of your state's Medicaid waivers to see if they will pay for durable medical equipment, assistive technology, home modifications or environmental accessibility adaptations.
 A complete list of Medicaid waivers relevant to the elderly can be found here.
-Alternatively, one might choose to contact their local Area Agency on Aging and ask if there is a Medicaid Waiver which will cover these costs.

 It is difficult to make a blanket statement regarding the Veterans Administration's policy of paying for a walk in tub as well as the home modification costs to install the tub.
 It is perhaps more beneficial to consider individual programs offered by the VA.
 With TRICARE and CHAMPVA insurance programs, it would be difficult to receive assistance for a walk in tub as they do not consider them to be durable medical equipment.
 TRICARE for Life and CHAMPVA for Life, function much like Medicare Supplemental Insurance programs.
 If TRICARE and CHAMPVA will not pay, then it is unlikely TRICARE for Life and CHAMPVA for Life will pay either.